X16Community/x16-smc-bootloader/README.md

 What happens internally when enabling update mode differs between the bootloader versions.

-Bootloader v1 and v2 writes its own vectors to the first 64-byte page of the SMC flash memory.
+Bootloader v1 and v2 write their own vectors to the first 64-byte page of the SMC flash memory.
 This is used to link interrupt service handlers for hardware I2C and, in case of v2, reset.
 The firmware is in a non-working state until the update has finished.